 Not only is it convenient to be offered a choice of how to learn, but it also makes your product more accessible.
 People with visual or auditory impairments or second language learners might prefer one version over another.
 You want your onboarding to be effective for all of your users, and providing multiple formats for your learning materials is one of the easiest ways to do that.

 Embrace the unknowns of what makes the “best” onboarding process

-But as Margaret Kelsey, OpenView's director of marketing, said, "There's no definitive best user onboarding because users' experiences vary so much from product to product."
-Instead, product managers should focus on understanding what their customer believes is a great onboarding experience based on their unmet needs.
+But as Margaret Kelsey, OpenView's VP of marketing, said, "There's no definitive best user onboarding because users' experiences vary so much from product to product."
+Instead, product managers should focus on understanding what their customers believe is a great onboarding experience based on their unmet needs.

 By learning to meet your customers where they’re at (even if they’re at risk of leaving), you’ll be able to take on the role of a thoughtful tour guide who can guide them back to finding value and making the most of your product.

 Want to master the art of user onboarding?
 Complete our free User Onboarding 101 Certification course.